seeess1/seeess1.github.io/index.md

 <h1><a href="./projects">Projects</a></h1>

-I'm a data engineer living in Brooklyn, NY and I like Python, SQL, and maps (plus the occassional web development - like this website, for example):
+I'm a data engineer living in Brooklyn, NY and I like Python, SQL, and maps (plus the occassional web development - like this website, for example).

 <a href="./projects"><img src="assets/images/covid-map.gif" alt="COVID-19 Tracker"></a>